Gavin-Sharma/Gavin-Sharma/README.md

 Full-Stack Developer
 --------------------

 I started to learn to code 3 years ago.
 I started with HTML and CSS and moved into vanilla Javascript.
-My main programming language is python, but I have experience working with Node JS on the server-side.
+My main programming language is python. :)

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [gavinsharma30@gmail.com](mailto:gavinsharma30@gmail.com)